woile/woile.github.io/posts/domain-driven-design-at-europython-2021/index.md

 It goes like this:

 - Teammate goes to other group and pitches
-- Once done, the pitcher just listens to the feedback and takes note, doesn't need to answer anything
+- Once done, the pitcher just listens to the feedback and takes notes, doesn't need to answer anything
 - Goes back to the team and keeps refining